Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Random observations

 where \( \sd y \) denotes the Lebesgue measure on \( \mathcal{Y} \).
 Finally, we recall the assumption that \( g_y^{d_x}(x) \in L^2(\pi_0) \) for all \( y \in \mathcal{Y} \).
 It is clear that Algorithm \ref{A2} yields an estimator $\pi_Y^N$ of $\pi_Y$, using a likelihood function of the form $l_Y^{d_x}(x) = \mathtt{c}\, g_y^{d_x}(x)$ for an arbitrary constant $\mathtt{c} > 0$ independent of $x$.
 Since the algorithm relies on normalized weights, the particular value of this constant has no effect on the resulting estimator.
 The key difference is that the estimator \( \pi_Y^{N} \) now depends on the realizations of the random variable \( Y \).
 Consequently, $\pi_Y^{N}$ is itself a random probability measure, whose randomness arises both from the Monte Carlo samples $X=x^i$, $i = 1,\ldots,N$, and from the observation $Y$.

-We aim to derive an upper bound for the approximation error in \eqref{eq:norm_Exp}, averaged over the observations, where the expectation is taken with respect to the joint law of the random samples $x^1, \ldots, x^N$ and the observation $Y$.
+We aim to derive an upper bound for the approximation error in \eqref{eq:norm_Exp}, averaged over the observations, where the expectation is taken w.r.t. the joint law of the random samples $x^1, \ldots, x^N$ and the observation $Y$.
 Much of the analysis to be elaborated in this section depends on two objects that we introduce next: \begin{itemize} \item The probability measure \( \eta \in \mP(\mY) \), defined as \beq \eta(\sd y) := \pi_0(g_y^{d_x})\,\sd y, \eeq which corresponds to the marginal probability law of the random variable $Y$ induced by the model $\mathcal{M}^{d_x}$ and also serves as the normalization constant in Eq.~\eqref{eqDef_piy}.

 \item The measurable map \beq

 \eeq hereafter termed the \emph{link function}, which assigns to each observation \( y \) a normalized density over \( \mX \).
 Since \( \pi_0(g_y^{d_x}) > 0, \; \forall y\in \mY\), the map \( \ell^{\,d_x}:\mY \mapsto L^2(\pi_0) \) is well defined. \end{itemize} For any $p \in \mathbb{N}$, the $L^2(\pi_0)$-norm of $\ell_y^{\,d_x}$ can be written as